jsas-uw/SocialNetwork/README.md

 - use the graph to populate the flow panes
 (right now the buttons are all from hardcoded lists)
 - Make the buttons work
+(Show all users is the only one with a built out event handler)
 - Remy has to add a final function for the SocialNetworkADT to get Shortest path between friends

 For reference: SocialNetMenu calls event listeners in the ListenerClass subclass of Main.